 Not that there's any reason to give her much.
 She comes equipped with the best vendors have to offer at that point, and she can't use anyone else's weapons.
 Her stats are good enough that it might actually be in your best interest to take her stuff and give it to weaker party members before she leaves.

-That said, if you DO take her claw/fist weaponry, and sell them off to vendors because no one but Sveta can use them, then when she comes back, she won't have ANY WEAPONS TO FIGHT WITH and you'll be stuck inside a major dungeon until you beat at least one and possibly two boss fights (there's a collectable claw inbetween, but it's easy to miss).
+That said, if you DO take her claw/fist weaponry, and sell them off to vendors because no one but Sveta can use them, then when she comes back, she won't have ANY WEAPONS TO FIGHT WITH and you'll be stuck inside a major dungeon until you beat at least one and possibly two boss fights (there's a collectible claw in between, but it's easy to miss).
 This is a case where letting her keep her equipped gear as she leaves is actually WORTHWHILE.

 Happens constantly in Phantasy Star IV, because only the four main characters stay in the party the whole game; all the others join temporarily, and then return for the final battle when you have to pick one, except Alys who dies.
 Hahn, Alys, Rune, Raja, and Seth can be un-equipped before they leave the party, and you can sell their stuff to help pay for better armor and weapons later on, but if you want to do that with Gryz, Demi, or Kyra, you have to be gutsy enough to go through a boss battle with them naked because they leave in the cutscenes following the victory.